jegelstaff/formulize-mcp/README.md

 ### Environment Variables

-- FORMULIZE_MCP_URL - Required - The URL for the mcp folder of your Formulize system, ie: https://yoursite.com/mcp/
+- FORMULIZE_URL - Required - The URL for your Formulize system, ie: https://myformulize.com
 - FORMULIZE_API_KEY - Required - Your API key for your Formulize system.
 - FORMULIZE_SERVER_NAME - Recommended - The name of your server.
 Although the name may be stated already higher up in the .json file, including the name as an environment variable will help the AI understand your system.
 - FORMULIZE_DEBUG - Optional - Either _true_ or _false_.
 Defaults to _false_.